jirikuncar/wire-mock/README.md

 ```
 but `givenThat` is slightly more in `BDD` style.

-We could use also fluent API for building responses:
+We could also use fluent API for building responses:
 ```
 stubFor(get("/test")
         .willReturn(ok("test")));
 ```

-Fluent API has many more premade methods:
+Fluent API has many premade methods:
 * `okJson("{ \"message\": \"Hello\" }")`
 * `unauthorized()`
 * `badRequest()`